Know Your Customer (KYC) processes that take place for subsidiaries

 Know Your Customer (KYC) Conducted by ACRA Corporate Service provider (CSP)

 Since 2016, ACRA has implemented the rule that all Corporate Service Providers need to conduct KYC on new clients as part of the Anti Money laundering Act.
-Therefore, every director and shareholder of the subsidiary and Holding company will be subjected to the KYC process.
+Therefore, every director and shareholder of the subsidiary and Holding company will be subjected to the KYC process prior to registration of the Singapore subsidiary or company.
 Below infographics provide some information:

 Filing annual returns of a foreign subsidiary